rednblkx/HomeKey-ESP32/README.md

 Credit to [@kormax](https://github.com/kormax) for reverse-engineering the Homekey [NFC Protocol](https://github.com/kormax/apple-home-key) and publishing a [POC](https://github.com/kormax/apple-home-key-reader) and credit to [@kupa22](https://github.com/kupa22) for the [research](https://github.com/kupa22/apple-homekey) on the HAP side of things, this project was possible thanks to their work.
 Additionaly, thanks to the Arduino library [HomeSpan](https://github.com/HomeSpan/HomeSpan) for being a great library that eased my work on HAP and other things and allowed me to just focus on the homekey functionality.

+## Disclaimer

+Use this at your own risk, i'm not a cryptographic expert, just a hobbyist.
+Keep in mind that the HomeKey was implemented through reverse-engineering as indicated above so it might be lacking stuff from Apple's specification to which us private individuals do not have access.

+While functional, **the project is still a work in progress so expect breaking changes** as i'm figuring out how everything should fit together and the overrall structure of the code.

 ## Overview

 Only the PN532 is supported as an NFC module.